mail

 Brain Organ Sketch Illustration

 Glioma is an extremely lethal cancer due largely to the inaccessible nature of the brain and the diffusion of cells from the tumour site.
-These diffuse cells are usually too deeply embedded in the brain to safely remove by current means.
+Diffused glioma cells are usually too deeply embedded in the brain to safely remove by current means.

 Targeted Reactive Oxygen Species (ROS) generation is a promising treatment option for selectively eliminating glioma, including diffuse cells.
 However, the only current method of targeted ROS generation is photodynamic therapy (PDT), which uses expensive and potentially toxic photosensitizers (PS) that are ineffective against distant diffused cells and have numerous treatment limitations.